Netflix/security_monkey/docs/docker.md

 More Info:
 ----------

-You can get a shell thanks to the docker-compose.shell.yml override:
+You can get a shell thanks to the `docker-compose.shell.yml` override:

     $ docker-compose -f docker-compose.yml -f docker-compose.shell.yml up -d data
     $ docker attach $(docker ps -aqf "name=secmonkey-data")

-This allows you to access SecurityMonkey code, and run manual configurations such as:
+This allows you to access Security Monkey's code, and run manual configurations such as:

     $ monkey create_user admin@example.com Admin